abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_houghlines/py_houghlines.rst

 Theory
 ========
-Hough Transform is a popular technique to detect any shape, unless you can represent that shape in mathematical form.
+Hough Transform is a popular technique to detect any shape, if you can represent that shape in mathematical form.
 It can detect the shape even if it is broken or distorted a little bit.
 We will see how it works for a line.

 A line can be represented as :math:`y = mx+c` or in parametric form, as :math:`\rho = x \cos \theta + y \sin \theta` where :math:`\rho` is the perpendicular distance from origin to the line, and :math:`\theta` is the angle formed by this perpendicular line and horizontal axis measured in counter-clockwise ( That direction varies on how you represent the coordinate system.
 This representation is used in OpenCV).
 Check below image: